 As part of the gambling reform package, certain licensees operating gaming machines with banknote acceptors and the Adelaide Casino will need to operate a facial recognition system to identify barred persons about to enter a gaming area.

 Licensees will only be allowed to operate facial recognition systems that have been evaluated and approved by the Liquor and Gambling Commissioner.

 See Facial Recognition Technology for more details about the currently approved systems, gaming machine licence holder requirements and the minimum technical requirements for systems.

 On December 1 2018, Consumer and Business Services (CBS) assumed responsibility for all gambling regulatory and policy functions in South Australia – including those previously overseen by the Independent Gambling Authority.

-These reforms arose from recommendations by the Hon Tim Anderson QC’s Administrative Review of Gambling.
+These reforms arose from recommendations in the review by the Hon Tim Anderson QC.

-- Gambling Regulation in South Australia, Administrative Review of - Report 9 December 2016
+Search instructions - In the 'Search Text' field, include the full name of the report - Gambling Regulation in South Australia, Administrative Review of - Report 9 December 2016.

 - Authorised Betting Operations Act 2000